 Students focus their daily reading response on core reading comprehension skills and vocabulary using popular chapter books that are appropriate for their reading level.

-Instructional guides support pacing and give you guidance for each day's lesson.
-The core components of the trifold novel study instructional guides that are included for each day are:
+The core components of the trifold novel study guides are:

 - Chapters or pages of the book to read

 - Tier 2 academic vocabulary related to the focus skill

 - Text-based word of the day (selected from the day's reading)

 Here's an example of what the novel study guide for the Wonder novel study looks like:

 The vocabulary INB template is designed to be quick and easy for students to prepare.
 This is because the focus should be on learning the vocabulary not on cutting and gluing.
 While interactive notebook materials are engaging for learners, there is a fine line between keeping students engaged, and spending more time crafting than learning.
 The goal was to keep the engagement without the fluff.